jborean93/ProcessEx/docs/en-US/Start-ProcessWith.md

 The user credentials to start the new process with.
 This will use the `CreateProcessWithLogon` API which logs on the user as an interactive logon or a NewCredential (network access change) logon when `-NetCredentialsOnly` is specified.
 This API can be called by non-admin accounts as it has no sensitive privilege requirements.
+Because the logon is an interactive logon, UAC restrictions will apply to the new process as it spawns as a limited user token.
+Use the `-Token` parameter after getting the linked token (requires admin rights) to bypass this UAC behaviour.

 When `-StartupInfo` specifies a custom station/desktop, the function will add the SID specified by the username to the station and desktop's security descriptor with `AllAccess`.
 When no startup info or Desktop is not set then the current station/desktop is used without any adjustments to their security descriptors.